astrorama/PHZ_NNPZ/doc/reference_sample_format.md

 To guarantee the consistency of the files at any moment, the following must be
 true:

-- All rows after the first one with SED_POS set to -1 must also have SED_POS set to -1
+- All the values in the SED_FILE column of the index file must map to an existing file
-- All the values in the SED_POS column of the index file must be smaller than the size of the SED template data file
+- All the values in the SED_POS column of the index file must be smaller than the size of the corresponding SED template data file
-- For each row of the index file with SED_POS not -1, reading a long integer from this position of the SED template data file must return the value of the ID column
+- For each row of the index file with SED_POS not -1, reading a long integer from this position of the corresponding SED template data file must return the value of the ID column
-- All rows after the first one with PDZ_POS set to -1 must also have SED_POS set to -1
+- All the values in the PDZ_FILE column of the index file must map to an existing file
-- All the values in the PHZ_POS column of the index file must be smaller than the size of the PDZ data file
+- All the values in the PDZ_POS column of the index file must be smaller than the size of the PDZ data file
-- For each row of the index file with PDZ_POS not -1, reading a long integer from this position of the PHZ data file must return the value of the ID column
+- For each row of the index file with PDZ_POS not -1, reading a long integer from this position of the corresponding PDZ data file must return the value of the ID column